 As ever, Lotus’ design and engineering principles of ‘lightness then performance’ are at the heart of the Elise, with its total weight of 725 kg making it one of the lightest such cars we have in our fleet at TrackDays.

 Due to its weight, the Elise can reach 0 - 60 mph in an impressive 5.8 seconds, and you can expect to reach top speeds of around 123 mph.
-The Elise has always been a popular car for our Own Car Track Days thanks to its sublime handling, meaning it can take the most demanding corners with ease.
+The Elise has always been a popular car for track days thanks to its sublime handling, meaning it can take the most demanding corners with ease.